agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 self-reported household income vs self-reported life satisfaction average

-**note**: For correlation you need the scatter plot and the correlation line. the strength of a relationship is determined by how close the scatter points are to your correlation line/curve.

 **re-write Claim**: The chart below shows the *scatter plot and the trend/correlation line/curve* for self-reported household income vs self-reported life satisfaction average.